Why are many businesses instilling a DevOps culture into their organization?: Related Work

-Erich et al. \cite{Erich:2017} pointed out the need of more experimental studies and quantitative studies to verify the state of DevOps.
-In this regards, the report made by DORA (DevOps Research \& Assessment association) \cite{dora:2018} and the report made by Puppet and Splunk \cite{puppet:2018}, analyzed data of survey questionnaires over 30,000 technical professional worldwide, respectively.
+Erich et al. \cite{Erich:2017} pointed out the need for more experimental studies and quantitative studies to verify the state of DevOps.
+In this regard, both the report made by DORA (DevOps Research \& Assessment association) \cite{dora:2018} and the report made by Puppet and Splunk \cite{puppet:2018}, analyzed data from survey questionnaires distributed to over 30,000 technical professionals worldwide.
 The first one identifies a set of software delivery performance profiles (elite, high, medium and low performance) and relates DevOps practices with these profiles.
-The second one identifies five stages of DevOps evolution (aka. the DevOps evolutionary model) and establishes the practices that define and/or contribute to success in that stage.
-These reports also provide a valuable information for companies as they provide a global picture, but they do not respond to why many business are instilling a DevOps culture.
+The second one identifies five stages of DevOps evolution (aka. the DevOps evolutionary model) and establishes the practices that define and/or contribute to success in each stage.
+These reports also provide a valuable information for companies as they provide a global picture, but they do not respond to why many businesses are instilling a DevOps culture.